Bloated ClickUp slowing everyone down? Leaner PM alternatives

 Pros

-- +Over 200 ready-made templates for getting started quickly
+- +Over 200 ready-made templates for marketing, HR, sales, IT and operations teams

 Cons

-- -Fewer features than ClickUp with extra costs for advanced features
+- -Fewer features than ClickUp in the base plan with extra costs for advanced automations and integrations

-- -Minimum of 3 seats makes it more expensive for very small teams
+- -Minimum of 3 seats on paid plans making it more expensive for very small teams or freelancers

 Notion